SkBlaz/autobot/docfiles/_build/html/_sources/core_idea.rst.txt

 		scoring_metric = "f1", # sklearn-compatible scoring metric as the fitness.
-		hof_size=3,  # size of the hall of fame top_k_importances=25,  # how many top features to output as final ranking include_concept_features = True, # Download ConceptNet and use relational features memory_storage=
+		hof_size=3,  # size of the hall of fame top_k_importances=25,  # how many top features to output as final ranking memory_storage=
-		"./memory",  # tripled base for concept features representation_type="neurosymbolic-default")  # or symbolic or neural or neurosymbolic (neurosymbolic includes doc2graph transformation which is in beta)
+		"./memory",  # tripled base for concept features (see ./examples folder) representation_type="neurosymbolic-lite")  # or symbolic or neural or neurosymbolic (neurosymbolic includes doc2graph transformation which is in beta)

 	autoBOTLibObj.evolve(
 			nind=10,  ## population size